aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/fillformat/_index.md

 ```

 Sets the picture image data.

+**Remarks**

 If the fill format is not custom texture format, returns null.

 **Parameters:**
 | Parameter | Type | Description |